- It's time to part with our DS 3 Cabrio

 *Prices are correct at time of publication.
 Prices and options can change through a vehicle's lifetime.

-First report: Welcome to Parkers
+Update 1: Welcome to Parkers

 OK, I’ll confess: after seeing the Citroen C4 Cactus that Keith ran prior to our new long-termer, I was secretly hoping for our DS to be purple again.
 A purple French hatch does have an element of quirkiness about it and I did think the odds would be against me.
 It’s safe to say I was pretty chuffed when this arrived at the office.